rrc-w2025-sparvej/rrc_w2025_sparvej_assignmnet1/README.md

 -'git branch' : a pointer to a snapshot of your changes -'git merge' : combines multiple commits into one -'git checkout' : navigate between branches created by git branch

+# My Unique Touch

+There are things that set me apart from others-
+I always believe in hardwork and discipline.According to me, one can succeed only through these two principles.However,I know if there are chocolates there will be sour lemons too.I am just a dreamer who is all set to enjoyand face difficulties.I also like curating and painting my emotions on canvas boards.A teen with a bundle of dreams to pursue.